 Showing posts tagged with: "Ranked Choice Voting"

-Summary of Election-Related Ballot Measures for the November ballot In November voters in 14 states and Puerto Rico will weigh in on 19 ballot measures impacting how they vote and conduct elections.2020’s crop of ballot questions take on a range election topics such as the Electoral College, Ranked Choice Voting, Redistricting, and Open Primaries, and read more
+Summary of Election-Related Ballot Measures for the November ballot Election results below In November voters in 14 states and Puerto Rico decided 20 ballot measures impacting how they vote and conduct elections.2020’s ballot questions took on a range of election topics such as the National Popular Vote, Ranked Choice Voting, Nonpartisan Redistricting, Open Primaries, and read more

 In last week’s British (UK) election, Boris Johnson and his allies lost the popular vote by over 1.7 million votes, but won a majority of seats in the Parliament ensuring Johnson will remain Prime Minister.
 While his Conservative Party and pro-Brexit parties won only 47% of the vote, they gained 57% of the seats, fueling read more